-Most airlines will also require a medical certificate after week 28 of pregnancy, which you can get from your GP.
+Most airlines will also require a medical certificate if flying when pregnant after week 28 of pregnancy, which you can get from your GP.
 Guidelines suggest that if a flight’s less than 4 hours you might be able to fly from 36 to 38 weeks, but again, you must check with your airline as they each have their own rules.

-If you’re flying before 36 weeks remember to drink plenty of water and ask for an aisle seat so you can get up and walk around easily if you’re feeling uncomfortable to help increase circulation to prevent swollen ankles and legs.
+If you’re flying when pregnant before 36 weeks, remember to drink plenty of water and ask for an aisle seat so you can get up and walk around easily if you’re feeling uncomfortable, to help increase circulation to prevent swollen ankles and legs.

 Make sure you check your travel insurance to see if you’ll be covered if you need to see a doctor about your pregnancy or need hospital treatment or give birth abroad.
 Pregnancy is classed as a pre-existing condition so don’t assume you’ll be covered if you haven’t mentioned it to your insurance provider.